 10. Proper treatment to lower A1C

 Follow your treatment plan: Diabetes treatment is highly individualized.
-You & your healthcare provider can determine the steps you need to take to manage diabetes successfully.
-Always discuss with your healthcare team before making any changes.
+You and your healthcare provider can determine the steps you need to take to manage diabetes successfully.
+Always consult your medical team before making any adjustments.

 Medication is not everything: Many patients think medicine or insulin can fix diabetes.
 It is only a small part of diabetes management.
 You need to support it with a proper diet and physical activity for it to work and produce the expected result.
 Many type 2 diabetes can control BS without medicine through a synergic combination of healthy eating and exercise.
 In the case of type 1 diabetes, this synergic combination helps lower the insulin dose.